GCSA's Mission: To advocate for, foster and support autonomous, high-quality charter public schools and networks throughout Georgia.

 From the time Georgia Charter Schools Association was founded, the staff of the Georgia Department of Education’s Office of Charter School Compliance and the Georgia Public Policy Foundation worked closely with this new Association and offered valuable insight and support.
 At a meeting between representatives of these three organizations in October of 2001, it was decided that the collective interests of Georgia’s charter schools would be best served if there was someone whose sole job was to act as a representative and spokesperson for Georgia’s charter schools.
 It was decided that the most logical employer of this spokesperson was the membership organization, GCSA.

 With initial funding provided by membership dues from the founding members of GCSA along with a seed grant from the Charter Friends National Network, GCSA hired its first Executive Director and opened an office in Atlanta in February of 2002.

 Since 2002 GCSA has developed numerous programs and services for Georgia’s charter school operators and petitioners.
 Many of those programs are outlined in the strategic plan.
 GCSA has become a respected and formidable advocate for Georgia’s charter schools.
 GCSA has developed valuable relationships with members of both the broadcast and print media through Georgia.

-In the fall of 2004 GCSA received a 3 year grant from a prominent national philanthropic foundation.
+In the fall of 2004, GCSA received a three-year grant from a prominent national philanthropic foundation.
 This grant allowed GCSA to expand its capacity in order to ensure that it can continue to meet the needs of a growing charter school sector.
-As a result GCSA has a full service staff and is located in offices near downtown Atlanta.
+As a result, GCSA has a full-service staff and is located in offices near downtown Atlanta.

 GCSA is the charter school membership organization for all of Georgia and is the only entity in Georgia that has as its sole purpose supporting and advancing Georgia’s charter school sector.